moodcheerful/java-algorithms/README.md

 	- Examples:
 		- Dijkstra’s shortest path (process each destination once, irrevocably)
 		- Optimal caching (Farthest-in-Future or Least Recently Used algorithm, given the locality of reference)
-	- Danger: Most greedy algorithms are NOT correct: for example, Dijkstra with negative edge weights.
+	- :bomb: Danger: Most greedy algorithms are NOT correct: for example, Dijkstra with negative edge weights.
 - Dynamic programming:
 	- Main difference from greedy algorithms: After every stage, dynamic programming makes decisions based on all the decisions made in the previous stage, and may reconsider the previous stage's choices.
 	- Example: Sequence alignment